 Henry Daly demonstrates how to secure the load.Written by Henry W. Daly, chief packer for the Quartermaster Corps, it remains a definitive resource to this day.
 Little that was worth knowing about packing and mules escaped Mr. Daly, who worked for the Corps as a civilian for most of his career, including the period when he instructed at the Military Academy at West Point before the Great War started.
 In 1917 he was appointed a captain in the Quartermaster Corps, and was honorably discharged in 1920, having reached the rank of major.

 Daly had a great fondness for mules, averring that they liked to be petted and responded best to gentle treatment.
 His pack mule manual is filled with detailed descriptions of exactly how to tie various knots, build pack saddles, and treat mules.

 Much of the pack mule training relied on the instinct of mules to follow each other and the bell horse, to which they always deferred.
 The bell animal was usually a mare, even more likely to be deferred to, and often was an army mare that could no longer do heavy work but could still walk fairly long distances.
-For more on mule behavior, click here.
+For more on mule behavior and training, click here.

 One behavior that was highly valued in a mule train was having the mules trained to line up to be loaded.
 Daly describes the process of teaching this:

 “Pack animals should be early taught to “come to the rigging.”
 The first and necessary requisite is to teach them to come in from the herd-ground properly.
 That is, they should string out behind the “bell” animal, and should not bunch together like a flock of sheep.
 A thoroughly organized train, if brought up in a bunch, may take their places at the rigging without trouble; but a “shavetail,” or unorganized train, never will.

 “As the animals approach the rigging from the rear, in single file, packers should take station on either side of the column.